As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

 Both bohemian and minimalist elements balance each other out to give the guesthouse a feel that’s all unto its own.
 The rooms throughout sway from bright and airy to warm and cozy.
 In both cases, the value is fantastic in a city of ever-rising accommodation costs.

 Sticklers for a central location might find the trek to Smíchov a tiny bit inconvenient.
-But with quick tram access to Mala Strana and Old Town, it’s hard to fault Bohem Prague Hotel much, especially considering how far your koruna will go here.
+But with quick tram access to Mala Strana and Old Town, it’s hard to fault Bohem Prague much, especially considering how far your koruna will go here.

 It’s nearly impossible to find a better sub-$100 hotel in the centre of Prague than Demnika Palace.
-And the fact that it’s a classy 4-star hotel at 2-star prices makes it even easier for us to recommend.
+And the fact that it’s a classy 4-star at 2-star prices makes it even easier for us to recommend.

 Demnika Palace features spacious elegant rooms doused with a splash of old Italian style.
-There’s even an on-site restaurant serving fine Czech cuisine and a bar to sip on some local pilsners as a night cap.
+There’s even an on-site restaurant serving fine Czech cuisine and a bar to sip on some local pilsners as a nightcap.
 Both rarities in the budget Prague accommodations market, to be sure.

 Even the location of Demnika Palace gets top marks.
-It’s less than 10 minutes by foot to Wenceslas Square where you can quickly launch yourself into everything Prague has to offer.
+It’s less than 10 minutes by foot to Wenceslas Square, where you can quickly launch yourself into everything Prague has to offer.

-Newly-renovated with a feeling that’s more boutique than budget, AXA Hotel wows with colourful and spacious rooms far better than its reasonable price would suggest.
+Newly renovated with a feeling that’s more boutique than budget, AXA Hotel wows with colourful and spacious rooms far better than its reasonable price would suggest.

 If you want to be closer to the Old Town action without breaking the bank, Hotel Salvator is one of central Prague’s best-kept accommodation secrets.

 This 3-star boutique hotel features spacious and clean rooms with an understated modern European elegance that lends comfort to your stay.
-Foodies will find refuge nearby at the on-site restaurant, La Boca, that serves an interesting mix of Spanish and Czech cuisine in a blindingly colourful setting.
+Foodies will find refuge nearby at the on-site restaurant, La Boca, which serves an interesting mix of Spanish and Czech cuisine in a blindingly colourful setting.

-In quality of accommodations there isn’t a massive jump in quality as you swap our top budget picks for these mid-range choices.
+In quality of accommodations, there isn’t a massive jump in quality as you swap our top budget picks for these mid-range choices.
 What you’ll notice more than anything is that your increased spend will get you a little closer to the centre of town, boosting convenience.